wssimms/gssquared/Docs/Compatibility.md

 I added that to GS2, and still no audio in Lode Runner. there is lode runner disassembly at github.
 Weird.
 So Control-S enabled audio.
 Seems like maybe there is some reason sound is disabled by default?

+## timelord.dsk

+gs2: prodos 8 v1.9 boots partially, cursor flashes over a . in the upper left, but does not complete booting.
+oe: boots and it's a pretty good synthesizer using the apple ii speaker.